l3oxy/MediaMetaDataManager/README.md

     1. Restart your computer's shell via keyboard shortcut `ALT` + `F2` to open the command window, and then enter `restart`.
     2. Afterwards restart this application.

+#### Persistance after computer restart

+If `XDG_MUSIC_DIR` points to a location that is not available when your computer restarts (e.g. an external drive that must be manually remounted), then follow the instructions at "https://unix.stackexchange.com/questions/207216/user-dirs-dirs-reset-at-start-up", which instructs to edit text file `~/.config/user-dirs.conf` so that setting `enabled` equals `False` (i.e. a line of `enabled=False`).
+If this file is nonexistant, then create it and add said setting/line into it.

 ### Windows

 Search the web for "move Music folder Windows".
 Follow those instructions, and then restart this application.

-### Persistance after computer restart

-If `XDG_MUSIC_DIR` points to a location that is not available when your computer restarts (e.g. an external drive that must be manually remounted), then follow the instructions at "https://unix.stackexchange.com/questions/207216/user-dirs-dirs-reset-at-start-up", which instructs to edit text file `~/.config/user-dirs.conf` so that setting `enabled` equals `False` (i.e. a line of `enabled=False`).
-If this file is nonexistant, then create it and add said setting/line into it.